HBPVIS/ZeroEQ/README.md

 # Introduction

-ZeroEQ is a cross-platform C++ library to publish and subscribe for events.
-Applications communicate using ZeroMQ, discover each other automatically through the integrated ZeroConf protocol or through explicit addressing using hostname and port.
-A defined vocabulary defines semantics for the published events, provided by [ZeroBuf](https://github.com/HBPVIS/ZeroBuf) or using a simple Serializable interface.
-An optional http::Server provides a web service API in C++ applications.
+ZeroEQ is a cross-platform C++ library for modern messaging.
+It provides pub-sub messaging using ZeroMQ and integrates REST APIs with JSON payload in C++ applications using an optional http::Server.
+ZeroEQ applications are linked using automatic discovery based on ZeroConf protocol or through explicit connection addressing using hostname and port.
+Applications can define a vocabulary for the published messages, provided by [ZeroBuf](https://github.com/HBPVIS/ZeroBuf) or by implementing a simple Serializable interface.

 # Features